GiovanniGabbolini/GiovanniGabbolini.github.io/_pages/about.md

 22/02/2022: I won the best paper award '21 within the school of computer science in UCC.

-31/07/2021: I have a paper accepted in the [Journal of Intelligent Information Systems](https://www.springer.com/journal/10844): [Analyzing and Improving Stability of Matrix Factorization for Recommender Systems](https://link.springer.com/article/10.1007/s10844-021-00686-1).
+31/07/2021: I have a paper accepted in the [JIIS](https://www.springer.com/journal/10844): [Analyzing and Improving Stability of Matrix Factorization for Recommender Systems](https://link.springer.com/article/10.1007/s10844-021-00686-1).

 22/09/2021: I will join [Deezer research](https://research.deezer.com) in Paris for a research intership, where I will work under [Elena Epure](https://scholar.google.nl/citations?hl=en&user=a9cchKAAAAAJ&view_op=list_works&sortby=pubdate) and [Romain Hennequin](http://romain-hennequin.fr) on playlist captioning.